fragglet/vanilla-utilities/README.md

 * **solo-net** - null/standalone network driver that starts a network game without any real connection.
 Replicates the `-solo-net` parameter found in many Doom source ports.
+* **analogjs** - PC joystick driver with analog control that is more precise than Doom's built in joystick support.
 * **replay** - demo replay tool that uses the external control API, so that demos can be "continued" by recording a new demo from an old one.
 * **statdump** - external statistics driver that can write a text summary.